MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aro/ha-zr-aro-content.md

 ### Components

 * [Azure Active Directory (Azure AD)][aad] or [Azure AD B2C][aad-b2c] authenticates users.
 The browser performs DNS lookups to resolve addresses to Azure Front Door.
 * [Azure Front Door][afd] is the public interface for all internet requests.
-It acts as a global HTTP reverse proxy and cache for back-end (origin) services.
+It acts as a global HTTP reverse proxy and cache for back-end services.
 Azure Front Door provides features that enhance the security and performance of your application, like protection from layer 4 distributed denial-of-service (DDoS) attacks.
-* [Azure Red Hat OpenShift][aro] is the Kubernetes-based container orchestrator that hosts the API applications and services, and provides a front-end for back-end services.
+* [Azure Red Hat OpenShift][aro] is the Kubernetes-based container orchestrator that hosts the API applications and services, and provides an interface for back-end services.
 * [Container Registry][acr] supports Docker and Open Container Initiative (OCI) compliant container images.
 Container Registry supports zone redundancy, which makes it highly available and resilient to zone failure.
 It also supports [geo-replication][acr-georeplica], which replicates the service across multiple regions.
-* Azure Red Hat OpenShift uses [Virtual Network (VNet) Integration][vnet-integration] to connect to backend services over a private VNet.
+* Azure Red Hat OpenShift uses [virtual network integration][vnet-integration] to connect to back-end services over a private virtual network.
 * [Azure Cosmos DB][cosmos-db] provides NoSQL document databases for front-end services.
-* [Private endpoints][peps] enable connections to back-end Azure services from private VNets and enable you to disable the public endpoints on these services.
+* [Private endpoints][peps] enable connections to back-end Azure services from private virtual networks and enable you to disable the public endpoints on these services.
 * [Azure private DNS][private-dns] configures and updates the DNS records that are required by private endpoint services.
 * [Key Vault][akv] securely stores secrets and certificates that are accessed by Azure services.
 * [Azure Monitor][azmon] and [Application Insights][insights] collect service logs and application performance metrics for observability.